 - By radioactive method: If the substance is radiolabelled, it can be detected by counter devices.

-It employs the use of different chemical reagents when the compounds are invisible under ordinary light, they can be visualized by using certain chemical agents.
+It employs different chemical reagents when the compounds are invisible under ordinary light, they can be visualized using specific chemical agents.
 The chemical phenomenon occurs between reagents and separated compounds.
 The chemicals are sprayed with the help of a customizer in a TLC plate from the left to the right direction.
-For eg: For the lipid, the reagent will be iodine vapor.
+E.g., For the lipid, the reagent will be iodine vapor.

 Calculation of Rf value